Social workers' role in debt, payment assurance and compensation 003-12070000

 6 |

 Action the recommendation Read more ...
 Social workers are not the delegate for the decision.
 They must determine how to get the recommendation to the delegate for their action.
+For recommendations initiated by an Authorised Review Officer (ARO), Service Officer or Debt Officer, discuss where to send the recommendation to have it actioned.
+It will often be sent back to the referring officer.
 Staff should base the special circumstances debt waiver on a social worker's recommendation.
-If the debt waiver recommendation is initiated by a:
+For recommendations initiated by a social worker, complete a Fast Note to the relevant debt team:

 |